Becoming a provider of listings¶

 Your provider profile must be approved before you can offer paid listings or marketplace listings.
 For your profile to be approved, Snowflake verifies the following:

-See Legal requirements for providers and consumers of listings
+See Legal requirements for providers and consumers of listings.

 Provide paid listings¶